dev-dafi/dicee/README.md

 # Dicee
 This is the finished project, from the Udemy course Complete iOS App Development Bootcamp.

+## Usage
+Clone or download this repo and start this project via Xcode Simulator.

 ## Our Goal

 The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
 This app will teach you a lot of important programming knowledge, while building a neat dice app.